National Pharmacare (Plan NP)

 Health providers can review the MHT and diabetes DINs that will be covered under Plan NP at:

-The same contraceptives now covered under Plan Z will be covered under Plan NP.
+The same contraceptives previously covered under Plan Z are now covered under Plan NP.

 Eligibility

-All B.C. residents enrolled in MSP will be eligible for Plan NP coverage.
-Plan NP coverage will be provided at the pharmacy and processed in PharmaNet, as with all BC PharmaCare plans.
+All B.C. residents enrolled in MSP are eligible for Plan NP coverage.
+Plan NP coverage is provided at the pharmacy and processed in PharmaNet, as with all BC PharmaCare plans.

 Clients in the MSP wait period